MHammad33/personal-finance-tracker/README.md

 - Track spending through multiple views of graphs (static graphs)
 - **User permissions**: Admin users can delete or edit all transactions, while regular users can only modify or delete their own entries.
+- **Mobile Responsive**: The application is designed to be mobile-responsive, enabling users to manage their finances on smartphones and tablets seamlessly.

 ## 3. Technologies Used